MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-create-a-basic-image.md

 ##### Boot the device to Windows Setup

 1. Move the flash drive from the Technician PC to the powered down IoT device.
-2. Turn on your IoT device and enter the device's boot menu.
+1. Turn on your IoT device and enter the device's boot menu.
 Your device has a specific button combination or keyboard key to press to get to the boot menu.
-If you don't know how to get to your device's boot menu, consult your hardware documentation.
+You may need to consult your hardware documentation if you aren't familiar with how to get to your device's boot menu.
-3. From the boot menu, select the flash drive to boot from.
+1. From the boot menu, select the flash drive to boot from.
 Your device boots from the flash drive and enter into the Windows Setup.

 ##### Install Windows with Windows Setup

 1. Step through the Windows Setup menus, providing the requested information.
 Choose the settings, such as language, time and currency, and keyboard options that apply to your device and select to the next screen.
-2. On the "Install now" screen, select on **Install now**.
+1. On the "Install now" screen, select on **Install now**.
-3. On the Activate Windows screen, insert a valid product key.
-If you don't have a valid product key select "I don't have a product key".
+1. On the Activate Windows screen, insert a valid product key.
+Select **I don't have a product key** if you don't have a product key.
-4. On the Application notices and license terms screen, if the terms are acceptable check the checkbox that you accept the license terms and then select **Next**.
+1. On the Application notices and license terms screen, if the terms are acceptable check the checkbox that you accept the license terms and then select **Next**.
-5. On the "Which type of installation do you want" screen, select **Custom: Install Windows only**.
-This starts a clean installation
+1. On the "Which type of installation do you want" screen, select **Custom: Install Windows only**.
+This option starts a clean installation
-6. In the "Where do you want to install Windows?" screen, if the device has existing partitions, we recommend deleting the partitions so you have a single block on unallocated space to start from, then select **Next** to start the installation.
+1. In the "Where do you want to install Windows?" screen, if the device has existing partitions, we recommend deleting the partitions so you have a single block on unallocated space to start from, then select **Next** to start the installation.
-7. While the Operating System is being installed the device may restart a couple of time.
-Wait until the IoT device has entered OOBE (Out Of Box Experience) and is showing a screen that says "Let's start with region.
-Is this right?".
+1. Your device restarts a couple of times during the operating system installation.
+Wait until the IoT device has entered OOBE (Out Of Box Experience) and is showing a screen that says **Let's start with region.**.

 ##### Enter Audit Mode

 1. From the first OOBE screen, use the **CTRL+SHIFT+F3** combination on your keyboard to enter Audit mode.
-2. Your device should restart in Audit mode.
+1. Your device should restart in Audit mode.
 You know you're in Audit mode when you see a System Preparation Tool window.
 Select **Cancel** on the System Preparation Tool to close it.
-3. Every time you reboot the system you'll see the System Preparation Tool, also called Sysprep.
-In a future lab you'll be invoking the Sysprep utility to get the system out of Audit mode.
-Refer to lab 1b for more information on Audit mode.
+1. Every time you reboot the system you see the System Preparation Tool, also called Sysprep.
+In a future lab, you invoke the Sysprep utility to get the system out of Audit mode.
+For more information on Audit mode, see [Lab 1b - Customize a reference device in Audit mode](iot-ent-customize-the-reference-device-in-audit-mode.md).

 ## Next steps